ethan-iai/cn-summary/README.md

 # cn-summary
- repostiory for generation Chinese summary with multiple algorithms
+ repostiory for generation of Chinese text summary with multiple algorithms